dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

 ---
 title: Secondary DNS IP Address Changes
 excerpt: DNSimple will be updating the IP addresses used for Secondary DNS outbound notifications and zone transfers.
-The current IPv4 address (50.31.225.92) will be retired beginning [DATE], 2024.
+The current IPv4 address (50.31.225.92) will be retired beginning November 20, 2024.
 Affected customers will be notified via email.
 categories:
 ---